rknightion/kiosker-ha/docs/getting-started.md

 - The device reachable from Home Assistant on your local network (default API port: `8081`).
 - An **Access Token** generated in the Kiosker app.

-> 💡 Tip: Keep the tablet and Home Assistant on the same LAN/VLAN for the lowest latency.

 ## Enable the Kiosker API